About 20mph for Edinburgh

 Edinburgh joins the growing number of European and UK cities introducing lower speed limits.
 Slower speeds bring many benefits to places and people.
 They help to reduce the risk and severity of collisions, encourage people to walk and cycle and spend more time in an area.
 The reduced speed makes it easier to cross roads, particularly for children and older people.

-Councillors approved a new speed limit network for Edinburgh at the Transport and Environment Committee on 13 January 2015, after three years of research and public consultation showing a high level of public support.
+Councillors approved a new speed limit network for Edinburgh at the Transport and Environment Committee on 13 January 2015, after many years of research and public consultation showing a high level of public support.

 Key features of the network are